cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 and cognitive energy on infrastructure concerns and reducing their time to produce value relevant to their organization.

-This business need has motivated enterprises to implement platforms for cloud-native computing.
-Some benefits of such platforms include the following:
+The desire to refocus delivery teams on their core focus and reduce duplication of effort across the organisation has motivated enterprises to implement and platforms for cloud-native computing.
+By investing in platforms, enterprises can:

 1. Reduce the cognitive load on product teams and thereby accelerate product development and delivery